 AUTOMATIC FABRIC CLEANING

-Each filter unit is supplied complete with an electro-mechanical shaking device which raps the filter element thoroughly following a delay after the main fan is switched off.
+Each filter unit incorporates an electro-mechanical shaking device which raps the filter element thoroughly following a delay after the main fan is switched off.
 This is all dealt with automatically by a control panel supplied free issue with each unit.
 Alternatively the smaller units in the range can be supplied for manual shake cleaning.

 ENERGY EFFICIENT FANS